 McKinley Cromedy

-On August 28, 1992, a Black male entered the victim's apartment, claiming he was wanted for murder and needed money to get to New York.
+On Aug.
+28, 1992, a Black male entered a woman’s apartment, claiming he was wanted for murder and needed money to get to New York.
 He stole money and credit cards and raped her.

-At trial, the victim provided eyewitness testimony and a description of her attacker and his clothing.
-A detective who knew Cromedy corroborated the victim’s claim that her attacker had a strange walk.
-Cromedy was convicted and sentenced to 60 years in prison.
+During the trial, the woman provided eyewitness testimony and a description of her attacker and his clothing.
+A detective who knew Mr. Cromedy corroborated her claim that her attacker had a strange walk.

-Cromedy’s appeal addressed the cross-racial identification because the judge refused to instruct the jury on the permissibility of treating cross-racial identifications as less trustworthy than same-race identifications.
-On these grounds, the New Jersey Supreme Court threw out Cromedy’s conviction.
+Mr. Cromedy’s appeal addressed cross-racial identification because the judge had refused to instruct the jury on the permissibility of treating cross-racial identifications as less trustworthy than same-race identifications.
+On these grounds, the New Jersey Supreme Court threw out Mr. Cromedy’s conviction.

 After the high court granted a new trial, the prosecution agreed to DNA testing.
-The tests were conducted by the New Jersey State Police crime laboratory and the results excluded Cromedy as a possible contributor of the DNA profile found on a vaginal swab on December 8, 1999.
-After over five years in prison, Cromedy was released on December 20, 1999.
+The tests were conducted by the New Jersey State Police crime laboratory and the results excluded Mr. Cromedy as a possible contributor of the DNA profile found on a vaginal swab on Dec.
+8, 1999.
+After over five years in prison, Mr. Cromedy was released on Dec.
+20, 1999.

 Time Served: